| (Narrator is always a

 were clearly saying, "She looks too young.
 She's a little jumper,

 and that's all she is."
+FC: The plan shifted

 into, "How do I make this little, awkward, wonderfully talented

 girl into a majestic, beautiful skater?"
+Several clips of Michelle

 competing from 1993-1995 are shown.
+N: So in the fall

 of 1995, Frank Carroll turned to choreographer Lori Nichol to help